popelucha/ESSLLI-2025/README.md

 Create accounts:
 * Google Account needed to run Jupyter Notebooks
 * ChatGPT (optional, needed to store the chat history)
-* Webprotégé (if you do not install the standalone version)

 ### Hands-on